Amitpnk/interview-questions/docs/API.md

 ## What is difference between POST and put

-Idempotent - If we run multiple times and still value is same Or if request and response are same
+Idempotent - If we run multiple times and still value is same <br>
+Or if request and response are same <br>
-Non-idempotent - If we run multiple times and value is changes Or if request and response are not same
+Non-idempotent - If we run multiple times and value is changes<br> Or if request and response are not same<br>

 ||Create|Update||
 |---|---|---|---|